 Faculty Reading Group

 Faculty reading groups help connect KSU educators interested in building community and developing their teaching through cross-disciplinary conversations.
 Monthly reading groups will provide an opportunity for participants to engage in meaningful conversations on topics related to teaching, professional development, and trends in higher education.
 This reading group is primarily intended for Kent State faculty (full or part time); other members of the community are welcome if space is available.
-Please register to attend by Wednesday, Jan.
-19th, 2022.
-To facilitate interaction, this reading group will be offered synchronously via Teams.
-A confirmation email and a copy of the book will be sent to all participants before the first meeting.
+Please register to attend by Friday, Jan.
+27th, 2023.
+To facilitate interaction, this reading group will be offered virtually two days Mondays (12-1 pm) and Tuesdays (12-1 pm) via Teams.

-We will read a few chapters at a time for each discussion.
-Meetings will take place from 12-1pm on Tuesdays and Wednesdays for Spring 2022.
-Participants only need to attend one day and may alter days as needed to accommodate schedules:
+We will read a few chapters at a time for each discussion, as well as engage with short articles, podcasts, and videos around the topic.
+Participants only need to attend one day and may alter days as needed to accommodate schedules.

 - Monday, Jan.
 30th & Tuesday 31st : 12-1pm Teams

 - Monday, Feb.
 27th & Tuesday 28th : 12-1pm Teams

 - Monday, April 17th & Tuesday 18th : 12-1pm Teams